parisafarivashh/to_do_list/README.md

 - [x] permissions
 - [x] used model_bakery in test
 - [x] custom Django command to populate data to the DB with factory boy and faker
+- [x] used Graphql to fetch and create todos, organizations, users

         - python manage.py create_user
         - python manage.py create_task